demisto/content-docs/docs/integrations/integration-docs.md

 title: Integration Documentation
 ---

 Documentation is a critical step that assists customers who may use your integration by providing insight into how the integration is supposed to work.
 From creating custom playbooks, to providing background information to assist in debugging, it is important to ensure that the documentation explains every aspect of the integration.
-Documentation is maintained as `README.md` per integration/automation/playbook and made avaialble for customers as part of the [reference docs](https://xsoar.pan.dev/docs/reference/index) of the Cortex XSOAR Developer Hub.
+Documentation is maintained as `README.md` per integration/automation/playbook and made available for customers as part of the [reference docs](https://xsoar.pan.dev/docs/reference/index) of the Cortex XSOAR Developer Hub.

 **Note:** The documentation must conform to the [Integration Doc Format](doc-structure).